This post may contain affiliate links. Please see our disclosure policy.

 Instructions

 • Mix together cornstarch and water to create a slurry, pour into the pan and stir constantly until the mixture thickens into a jam-like consistency, about 5 minutes.
-Add in the almond extract, stir to combine, then set aside to cool completely.
+Set aside to cool completely.
+1 tbsp Cornstarch 2 tbsp Water

-• Add dry ingredients to a large bowl – cake flour, baking powder, baking soda, and kosher salt.
+• Add dry ingredients to a large bowl – all purpose flour, milk powder, baking powder, baking soda, and kosher salt.
 Mix together and set aside.
+3 1/2 cups All Purpose Flour 2 tbsp Milk Powder 2 1/2 tsp Baking Powder 1/4 tsp Baking Soda 1 tsp Kosher Salt

-• In the bowl of a stand mixer fitted with the paddle attachment, add mascarpone, vegetable oil, unsalted butter, lemon zest, and sugar.
-Cream together on medium speed for 5 minutes, until light and fluffy.
+• In the bowl of a stand mixer fitted with the paddle attachment, add lemon zest and sugar.
+Rub the zest into the sugar for about 5 minutes, until fragrant and the sugar begins to take on a pale yellow color.
+Add butter and vegetable oil and mix together on medium speed for 5 minutes, until pale and fluffy.
 Scrape down the sides of the bowl and reduce the speed to low speed.
-Begin adding the eggs whites, one at a time, ensuring each egg is fully incorporated prior to adding the next.
+Begin adding the eggs and eggs whites, one at a time, ensuring each egg is fully incorporated prior to adding the next.
 Scrape down the sides of the bowl and add the vanilla extract, lemon extract, and almond extract.
 Mix on low until just combined, about 10-15 seconds.
+4 tbsp Lemon Zest 2 cups Sugar 3/4 cup Salted Butter 1/2 cup Vegetable Oil 3 large Eggs 3 Egg Whites 1 tbsp Lemon Emulsion 1 1/2 tsp Vanilla Extract 1/2 tsp Almond Extract

-• Add half of the flour mixture to the wet ingredients and continue to mix on low until just combined, about 20 seconds.
-Then pour in the whole milk and lemon juice and continue mix until just combined, about 15 seconds.
+• Add half of the flour mixture to the stand mixer ingredients and continue to mix on low until just combined, about 20 seconds.
+Then pour in the buttermilk mixture and continue mix until just combined, about 15 seconds.
 Scrape down the sides of the bowl and add the remainder of the dry ingredients.
-Fold in 1 cup of the chopped blackberries into the batter.

 • While the cakes cool, make the blackberry frosting.
-Add the mascarpone and butter to the bowl of a stand mixer fitted with the paddle attachment.
-Cream together for about 30 seconds on medium low speed, until combined and smooth.
+Add the butter to the bowl of a stand mixer fitted with the paddle attachment.
+Mix on medium speed for 3 minutes, then add mascarpone and mix together for another 30 seconds.
 Then add 2 1/2 cups of powdered sugar, mix until just combined, about 30 seconds.
-Add 3 tbsp of the cooled blackberry filling, almond extract, and the remainder of the powdered sugar.
+Add 2 tbsp of the cooled blackberry filling, almond extract, and the remainder of the powdered sugar.
 Mix until smooth and fluffy, about 1 minute.
+1 cup Unsalted Butter 8 oz Mascarpone 5 cups Powdered Sugar 2 tbsp Blackberry Filling 1/2 tsp Almond Extract

 • Once the cakes have cooled completely, place the first layer onto a cake stand.
 Spread a thin layer of frosting on top of the cake.
 Add about a 1 cup of frosting to a piping bag.
 Pipe a border around the perimeter of the cake, fill with half of the blackberry jam filling.
 Place the second cake on top and repeat.
 Add the third layer and add a thin layer of frosting all over the entire cake.
 Place into the refrigerator for 30 minutes, then add the remainder of the frosting to the whole cake.
 Garnish with fresh blackberries or any fresh fruit you'd like.